 There is a worldwide trend towards the use of permanent vaginal wall meshes, especially for recurrent prolapse, and complications such as support failure, mesh erosion and chronic pain are not that uncommon.
-Polypropylene meshes are highly echogenic (see Figure 3), and their visibility is limited only by persistent prolapse and distance from the transducer.
+Polypropylene meshes are highly echogenic (see Figure 6), and their visibility is limited only by persistent prolapse and distance from the transducer.

 3D translabial ultrasound has demonstrated that the implanted mesh often is nowhere near as wide as it is supposed to be.
 Surgical technique seems to play a role here as fixation of mesh to underlying tissues results in a flatter, more even appearance.
 The position, extent and mobility of vaginal wall mesh can be determined, helping with the assessment of individual technique, and ultrasound may uncover complications such as dislodgment of anchoring arms.
 Meshes are only as supportive as their anchoring allows them to be.
-Translabial 4D ultrasound is useful in determining functional outcome and location of implants, and has helped define different forms of recurrence.
-It is of importance in evaluating implant designs and surgical techniques.
+Translabial 4D ultrasound is useful in determining functional outcome and location of implants, and helps in optimizing both implant design and surgical technique.
 And finally, the identification of levator avulsion and hiatal ballooning provides objective criteria for the selection of patients at high risk of prolapse recurrence, allowing more rational use of prolapse mesh implants.